Chart Color Schemes

 Kilsyth is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kilsyth's dwelling structures, as per the latest Census, comprised 84.6% houses and 15.4% other dwellings such as semi-detached homes, apartments, and others.
-This contrasts with Melbourne metro's structure of 67.9% houses and 32.1% other dwellings.
+Kilsyth's dwelling structure, as per the latest Census, consisted of 84.6% houses and 15.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Kilsyth stood at 33.9%, with mortgaged dwellings at 45.3% and rented ones at 20.8%.
-The median monthly mortgage repayment was $1,972, below Melbourne metro's average of $2,000.
-Median weekly rent in Kilsyth was $391, slightly higher than Melbourne metro's $390.
-Nationally, Kilsyth's mortgage repayments were higher at $1,972 compared to the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $1,972, lower than Melbourne metro's $2,000.
+Median weekly rent in Kilsyth was $391, similar to Melbourne metro's $390.
+Nationally, Kilsyth's mortgage repayments were higher at $1,863 and rents exceeded the national average of $375.

 Frequently Asked Questions - Housing